The Man from U.N.C.L.E. gun

-The Man from U.N.C.L.E. gun often referred to as the U.N.C.L.E.
-Special is a fictional firearm depicted on the popular TV show The Man from U.N.C.L.E. which ran from September 1964 until it was canceled mid-season in 1968.
-Onscreen it was semi-automatic pistol that could be converted to a carbine-sniper rifle that could fire full automatic.
+The Man from U.N.C.L.E. gun, often referred to as the U.N.C.L.E.
+Special, is a fictional firearm depicted on the popular TV show The Man from U.N.C.L.E. which ran from September 1964 until it was canceled mid-season in 1968.
+Onscreen it was a semi-automatic pistol that could be converted to a carbine-sniper rifle that could fire full automatic.

 History

 The series began as a feature-length television pilot film written by Sam Rolfe titled Solo that was filmed in late November 1963.
 In the film Napoleon Solo carried a standard Luger pistol which in one scene he called an "X-38 Automatic".